bendourthe/computer-vision/Python/cascade-face-detection/README.md

 ___
 ## Objective
-Build a function enabling the automated detection of faces on images and videos using the fonctionality of Haar cascades.
+Build a function enabling the automated detection of faces on images and videos using the functionality of Haar cascades.

 ___
 ## Background